-Amazona ochrocephala auropalliata
+Scientific Name: Amazona ochrocephala auropalliata

 Origin and History

 Sometimes considered a subspecies of the yellow-crowned Amazon parrot, these birds are native to the Pacific side of Central America and northern South America.
-They are primarily found in southern Mexico and northwest Costa Rica.
+They are primarily live in southern Mexico and northwest Costa Rica.

 Yellow-Naped Amazon Parrot Colors and Markings

-Their name comes from a blaze of yellow on the lower naped along the back of the neck.
-Another yellow patch often appears on the forehead and crown and they have slashes of red in the feathers of their wings.
+Yellow-naped Amazons are mostly a bright green color.
+Their name comes from a blaze of yellow on the lower nape along the back of the neck.
+Another yellow patch often appears on the forehead and crown, and they have slashes of red in the feathers of their wings.
 These birds have gray to black beaks and feet.

-Caring for Yellow-Naped Amazon Parrots
+Caring for a Yellow-Naped Amazon Parrot

-Birds that are neglected can fall into destructive behavior patterns and depression.
-This can manifest itself in various physical and emotional problems, including feather plucking and biting people.
+These birds thrive on social interaction, and they need it to remain healthy and happy.
+Neglected birds can fall into destructive behavior patterns and depression.
+Depression or anxiety can lead to physical and emotional problems, including feather plucking and biting people.

 Potential owners should remember that if they adopt a yellow-naped Amazon, they are taking on the care of a creature that is every bit as intelligent and emotional as a human toddler.
 Due to their very long lifespan, caring for one is not a commitment to be taken lightly.